|

 Employing allegorical figures and obviously

-poetic rhetoric and versification in the manner of Everyman, Eliot combined medieval dramatic techniques
+poetic rhetoric and versification in the manner of Everyman, Eliot combined medieval dramatic techniques with

-with a full-throated Greek chorus to dramatize both the importance of spiritual
+a full-throated Greek chorus to dramatize both the importance of spiritual

 community and its periodic renewal, through martyrdom, after its

 disintegration.
-In part 1, after
+In part 1, after the threat of martyrdom to

-the threat of martyrdom to Becket is made known, Four
+Becket is made known, Four Tempters appear as allegorical

-Tempters appear as allegorical representatives of inner temptations, offering
+representatives of inner temptations, offering pleasures and worldly success

-pleasures and worldly success and power.
-For the heroic Becket, it is the
+and power.
+For the heroic Becket, it is the Fourth Tempter who presents the

-Fourth Tempter who presents the greatest challenge, for he strikes at Becket’s
+greatest challenge, for he strikes at Becket’s blind spot, his love of heroic

-of it; Becket’s severest test is in accepting martyrdom, not for the personal
+test is in accepting martyrdom, not for the personal glory that comes with

-glory that comes with sainthood, but for the sake of fulfilling God’s divine
+sainthood, but for the sake of fulfilling God’s divine plan.
+In an interlude

-plan.
-In an interlude between parts 1 and
+between parts 1 and 2, Beckett

-that he has made perfect his will by acceding to the will of God.
-In part 2,
+made perfect his will by acceding to the will of God.
+In part 2, after the Four Knights murder

-after the Four Knights murder Becket ritualistically, the audience and the
+Becket ritualistically, the audience and the chorus are forced to deal with the

-chorus are forced to deal with the aftermath of the murder as the knights offer them a temptation to excuse the crime on
+aftermath of the murder as the knights offer them a

-perfectly reasonable, modern grounds.
+temptation to excuse the crime on perfectly reasonable, modern grounds.
 Eliot’s point is that for martyrdom to be

 efficacious, not only must the martyr accept his martyrdom in the right spirit,